Examples and counterexamples in Ehrhart theory: Miscellany

 \subsubsection{Generalized permutohedra}

 A generalized permutohedron \cite{postnikov} is a polytope all of whose edges are parallel to some vector of the form $e_i-e_j$.
 The class of (integral) generalized permutohedra coincides with base polytopes of discrete polymatroids.
 They were conjectured by Castillo and Liu in \cite{castillo-liu} to be Ehrhart positive, but this was disproved in \cite{ferroni3}.
-They are known to be IDP \cite{mcdiarmid}, but are conjectured to be even higher in the hierarchy (see Conjecture~\ref{conj:gen-perm-quad-triang}).
+They are known to be IDP \cite{mcdiarmid} and have a regular unimodular triangulation \cite{backman-liu}, but are conjectured to be even higher in the hierarchy (see Conjecture~\ref{conj:gen-perm-quad-triang}).